 - i.
 Apparel partner, sponsor and / or supplier-branded products (e.g., Oakley sunglasses) with a value of up to \$1,000 each year per Current Business Partner - ii.
-Other gifts that do not exceed a value of \$150 each year per Current Business Partner - iii.
-Invitations to attend sporting events, other events such as concerts or theater performance, or social events with a Current Business Partner provided that: - a. there is a business purpose for the invitation; - b. the cost of the ticket does not exceed a value of \$150 per person for a single event; - c. the total cost of multiple events with the same Current Business Partner does not exceed a value of \$300 per year; and - d. any travel expenses to and from such events are approved in advance by the Chief Ethics and Compliance Officer or the Ethics Director. - On an infrequent basis, invitations extended to a spouse, partner, or family member of a Covered Individual as long as the value of the ticket does not exceed the limits outlined above; - v.
-Invitations to attend fundraising events with a Current Business Partner at no cost to the Covered Individual - B. Prospective Business Partners
+Other gifts that do not exceed a value of \$200each year per Current Business Partner - iii.
+Invitations to attend sporting events, other events such as concerts or theater performance, or social events with a Current Business Partner provided that: - a. there is a business purpose for the invitation; - b. the cost of the ticket does not exceed a value of \$200 per person for a single event; - c. the total cost of multiple events with the same Current Business Partner does not exceed a value of \$500 per year; and - d. any travel expenses to and from such events are approved in advance by the Chief Ethics and Compliance Officer or the Ethics Director. - iv.
+On an infrequent basis, invitations extended to a spouse, partner, or family member of a Covered Individual as long as the value of the ticket for the spouse, partner, or family member does not exceed the limits outlined above;